logzio/logz-docs/_source/user-guide/alerts/configure-alerts.md

   - shalper
   - imnotashrimp
   - yberlinger
+  - hidan
 ---

 You can set up Logz.io log alerts to automatically get notified about issues that demand attention.

-Community plans have a limit on the number of alerts that may be enabled.
+Community plans limit the number of alerts that may be enabled.
 See the official [pricing page](https://logz.io/pricing/) for details.
 {:.info-box.note}

 #### Configuring an alert